XiaoyuOuyang/Practical_projects_statistics/README.md

 # Practical_projects_statistics
-4 practical projects in mathematics and statistics
+This repo contains 4 practical projects in mathematics and statistics which I finished during undergraduate years.
+Here is a brief summary of each project:

+Project 1